GilElbaz-Code/shortest-path-backend/README.md

 {
   "start": {"x": "x_value", "y": "y_value"},
   "end": {"x": "x_value", "y": "y_value"},
-  "include_kml": true/false
+  "kml": true/false
 }
 ```

-   start_point: Coordinates of the starting point.
+   start: Coordinates of the starting point.

-   end_point: Coordinates of the ending point.
+   end: Coordinates of the ending point.

-   include_kml: Boolean indicating whether to include a KML file in the response.
+   kml: Boolean indicating whether to include a KML file in the response.

 2. **Response:**
    The response will contain either the shortest path or a download link for the KML file.